gytcrt/randomwalk/content/posts/cursor-losing-money-for-user/index.md

 ## Introduction

 AI has changed my workflow as an engineer in the last 3 years.
-Instead of digging through Google results and Stackoverflow, I "chat" with Cursor and ChatGPT for coding problems, or directly assign tasks to AI coding agents.
+[Instead of digging through Google results and Stackoverflow](https://andreagao.com/posts/ai-challenge-after-stack-overflow-died/), I "chat" with Cursor and ChatGPT for coding problems, or directly assign tasks to AI coding agents.
 Below is a screenshot of my Cursor usage in 2025.

 {{< figurelightbox src="cursor-2025.png" caption="My 2025 Cursor usage report showing 252 million tokens consumed." align="center" width="65%" >}}

 When I first read my Cursor 2025 report, I was pretty shocked that I've used 252 million tokens within a year.
 I proudly texted my friend: "I'm sure Cursor is losing money on me, and I'm a power user."
 However, when I looked up the Cursor 2025 report on X, I realized the top 10% Cursor users generally consume more than 5 billion tokens in 2025\.
 From a token consumption perspective, I might be an average user for Cursor.

-*How could Cursor make money if an average user like me consumes more than 250 million tokens?*
+*How could Cursor justify their business model if an average user like me consumes more than 250 million tokens?*

 I could not wrap my head around the question, so I decided to guesstimate the economics behind Cursor.

 ## My assumptions

 If I want to comprehensively calculate my cost as a user for Cursor, I need to consider both variable costs and fixed costs.
-The variable costs include LLM API inference and Cloud infra; the fixed costs like employee salary and R\&D investment.
-In this article, I only want to estimate LLM API inference cost per user, since it's directly linked to each user's token usage and less than the total cost of a user by definition.
+The variable costs include LLM API inference and Cloud infra; the fixed costs include employee salary and R\&D investment.
+In this article, I will only estimate LLM API inference cost per user, since it's directly linked to each user's token usage and less than the total cost of a user by definition.

-I also made a few more assumptions about token price, LLM model, and token mixture to build the estimation.
+Before we dig in to the estimation, we need a few assumptions about token price, LLM model, and token mixture.

 ### Token price

 Cursor enables users to choose major LLMs at their will, but Anthropic Claude is the most popular model family among users (including me).
-Therefore, I assume the standard token price based on [Anthropic's website](https://claude.com/pricing\#api).
+Therefore, I will anchor the standard token price on [Anthropic's official API price](https://claude.com/pricing\#api).

 * Input: $3 per million token
 * Output: $15 per million token

 ### Enterprise price discount

-Cursor is a major customer of Anthropic's, even their relationship can be very complicated – Anthropic likes to directly own AI coding use cases via Claude Code.
+Cursor is a major customer of Anthropic's, even their relationship can be very complicated – Anthropic likes to directly own AI coding use cases via [Claude Code](https://www.claude.com/product/claude-code).
 It's safe to assume Cursor is paying less than the public price for each token by signing enterprise deals with LLM providers, owning dedicated instances, and using token caching.

-Unless I work at Cursor and manage their operation cost, I won't know the price per million token for them.
+Unless I work at Cursor and manage their operation cost, I won't know the real price per million token for them.
 But I will continue my analysis with 3 price scenarios:

 * 30% off
   * Input: $2.1 per million token